-Figure 8: Choice of the number of variables to be recommended include" stress variable(s), if chosen, will be forced into the recommended set of stress variables and crowd out other variables even if they do not deliver at the same level of explanatory power, see Figure 9.
-Of course, this option may also be left blank.
-Finally, click "Start Recommendation Algorithm" to begin the selection.
-The resulting recommended variables will automatically be filled in the stress variables box in Figure 5.
+Figure 8: Choice of the number of variables to be recommended include" stress variable(s), if chosen, will be forced into the recommended set of stress variables and crowd out other variables even if they do not deliver at the same level of explanatory power, see

 In the third step, users can review the choices made in the previous two steps and revise the variable(s) by going back to the previous step.
 Users may have in mind some "mustinclude" stress variable(s) that are deemed critical to the task.
 These variables can only be entered from within the subset of stress variables defined in step 1.
-The "mustthe selected variables are larger than 5 years.
-Therefore, users are recommended to select a long enough training sample period to avoid model estimation difficulties.
+The "must-